-After adding my aggressive E85 flash last summer, the factory clutch started to slip.
-I decided it was time to upgrade so I could enjoy the car to it’s full potential this summer.
-From Spec to ACT, there are plenty of aftermarket options available.
+After turning up the boost on my stock turbos, the factory clutch started to slip.
+I decided it was time to upgrade so I could enjoy my 135i to it’s full potential.
+From SPEC to ACT, there are plenty of aftermarket options available.
 Then I found the 335is/550i clutch upgrade on ECSTuning, so I started to do some research.

 This clutch comes factory in the F10 550i, which puts down 443 tq and weighs a whopping 4552 lbs.
 DINAN doesn’t offer a clutch upgrade for their different stages of 550i’s, so apparently they feel that it is adequate.
 Their Stage 3 550i puts down 580 tq and they kept the factory clutch.
 Also, someone on the forums is using this clutch and claims that it is holding at over 620wtq on aftermarket turbos.
 To me, it sounds like the clutch is severely underrated.